couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 Yes, by using regular HTTP gzip transfer encoding.
 A proxy like nginx or Apache can apply this encoding transparently.

-### Do you send the whole changed document or just an update that contains only the changes?
+### Does replication transfer the whole changed document or just an update that contains only the changes?

-You send the whole document.
+It sends the whole document.
 Typically documents aren't that big.
-If a document has attachments, you send only the changed attachments.
+If a document contains attachments, only the ones that have changed are transferred.

 ### Can you trigger an update from the network side?

-If the client has an active replication, changes from the server are pushed immediately.
-On iOS 7, you can remotely tell a device to wake up invisibly and sync by using push notifications.
+If the client has an active replication, changes from the server are pushed to it within a second or two.
+On iOS 7, your server can send push notifications that will invisibly wake up the app and let it replicate the new changes.